openhwgroup/core-v-xif/doc/operating-principle.md

   This signal is fowarded to the offloading core via the X-Mem interface.
 - `cmem.q_mode` is set to `1'b0` for standard memory operations.
   This signal is fowarded to the offloading core via the X-Mem interface.
+- `cmem.q_spec` marks speculative memory operations.
+  If asserted, the offloading core will not raise an exception upon encountering an access fault.
+  This signal is fowarded to the offloading core via the X-Mem interface.
 - `cmem.q_endoftransaction` designates the last in a series of memory request pertaining to the same offloaded memory instruction.
   This signal is used only for book-keeping by the accelerator adapter and is *not* fowarded to the offloading core accross the X-Mem interface.
 - `cmem.q_hart_id` the processor core's hart ID is used for routing the C-Mem request accross the accelerator interconnect.